code4it-dev/c4it-hugo/content/article/2021/064-auto-creating-fields-vs/index.md

   - Visual Studio
   - dotnet
 toc: true
-summary: Every time you ask Visual Studio to generate properties for you, it creates them with a simple,default format.
+summary: Every time you ask Visual Studio to generate properties for you, it creates them with a simple, default format.
 But we can customize them by updating some options on our IDE.
 Let's learn how!
+keywords:
+  - dotnet
+  - csharp
+  - visual-studio
+  - tools
 images:
   - /blog/auto-creating-fields-vs/featuredImage.png
 ---

 We, as developers, **hate** repetitive tasks, isn't it?
 In fact, we often auto-generate code by using our IDE's capabilities.
 Yet, sometimes the auto-generated code does not follow our team rules or our personal taste, so we have to rename stuff every single time.

-For instance, say that your golden rule is to have your `readonly` properties named with a **\_** prefix: `private readonly IService _myService` instead of `private readonly IService myService`.
+For instance, say that your golden rule is to have your `readonly` properties named with a `_` prefix: `private readonly IService _myService` instead of `private readonly IService myService`.
 Renaming the properties every time is... boring!

 In this article, you will learn how to customize Visual Studio 2019 to get the most out of the auto-generated code.
 In particular, we will customize the names of the `readonly` properties generated when we add a dependency in a class constructor.